PLAWES

 Short description

-In addition to the ethical assessment skills of students, WP 5 will incorporate existing individual environmental knowledge.
-Innovative teaching materials with a sound reference to everyday life are evaluated for a holistic understanding regarding the burden of plastics in the model system and disseminated via an Internet teaching/learning portal.
-Within the work package, UBT provides a handbook for teachers and "public relations workers".
+In addition to the ethical assessment skills of students, WP 5 incorporated existing individual environmental knowledge.
+Innovative teaching materials with a sound reference to everyday life were evaluated for a holistic understanding regarding the burden of plastics in the model system and disseminated via an Internet teaching/learning portal.
+Within the work package, UBT provided a handbook for teachers and "public relations workers".

 ( top of page )( zum Seitenanfang )